-Experience It takes a long time to become a competent architect, because the role involves such a broad It takes a long time to become a competent architect, because the role involves such a broad range of skills.
-The ideal is to find someone who has been practising long enough to anticipate the range or skills.
-The local is to find someone who has been practising long enough to anticipate like pitfalls on the journey, while being young enough (or young enough of mind) to bring energy and pittalis on the journey, while being young enough for young enough or minut to bring energy of imagination to the design, it is certainly good to ask to see examples of similar work, but the imagination to the design, it is certainly good to ask to see examples or similar work, but the danger here is that you will get a 'Blue Peter' solution ('Here's one I prepared earlier'); for that transper nere is that you win get a order eter solution (nere 3 one i prepared earlier); for that reason, a designer's best building is sometimes the first one they do of that type.
-Think too about reason, a designer's dest building is sometimes the first one they do or that type.
-I fink too about the type of project - new buildings are relatively simple (!) and have much in common across the type or project - new numerings are relatively simple (1) and have much in common across building types, but if your church is a historic one then you most definitely need a designer who
+It takes a long time to become a competent architect, because the role involves such a broad It takes a long time to become a competent architect, because the role involves auch a broad range of skills.
+The ideal is to find someone who has been practising long enough to anticipate the project as in m range or skills.
+The usear is to mus someone who has seen practising long enough to einterparte life pitfalls on the journey, while being young enough (or young enough of mind) to bring energy and a second state of similar work.
+But the clarity of purp pittalis on the journey, while being young enough for young enough or minut to bring energy of imagination to the design, it is certainly good to ask to see examples of similar work, but the imagination to the design.
+It is certainly good to ask to see examples or similar work, but the danger here is that you will get a 'Blue Peter' solution ('Here's one I prepared earlier'); for that canger nere is that you will get a give reter solution [here's one i prepared earlier]; for that reason, a designer's best building is sometimes the first one they do of that type.
+Think too about sometimes c reason, a designer's destruding is sometimes the first one they do or that type.
+I fink too about the type of project - new buildings are relatively simple (!) and have much in common across the type of project - new buildings are relatively simple (1) and have much in common across building types, but if your church is a historic one then you most definitely need a designer who It is then m sometimes decide late scope' (pr